 Beware the Nice Ones: It's easy to write them off as friendly, cheerfully addled hedonists, because for the most part, that's what they are.
 However, they're also second only to the Amarr Empire in the size and strength of their military, make up the difference by being far more technologically advanced, and have a nasty streak of repressive, expansionist far-right nationalism that crops up at the most inopportune moments, meaning that getting on their bad side is both deeply inadvisable and much easier than one might hope.

-Close Range Combatant: Nobody comes close to matching the Gallente in a point-blank knife-fight, which is why the standard tactic against them is to pick them apart at extreme long range... and pray the pilot you're up against isn't packing a microwarpdrive.
+Close Range Combatant: Few come close to matching the Gallente in a point-blank knife-fight, which is why the standard tactic against them is to pick them apart at extreme long range... and pray the pilot you're up against isn't packing a microwarpdrive.